-In-class activities:
+• In-class activities: 10%

-Various in-class activities will be used to reinforce concepts.
+Various in-class activities will be used to reinforce concepts presented in class.
 Grades for this will come from graded assignments/exercises and class participation.
 In-class activities cannot be made-up for any reason, no exceptions.